This Week in Environment News: 10 Stories You Need to See

-A roundup of the week's most newsworthy environment industry press releases from PR Newswire, including NASA's study of tropical cyclones and consumers' willingness to pay more for sustainable products.
+A roundup of the week's most newsworthy environment industry press releases from PR Newswire, including efforts to expand sustainable farming and a sunscreen that benefits coral reefs.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.